xz1996/Data-Structure-and-Algorithm/Graph/README.md

 }
 ```

-tips: You will find the Dijkstra algorithm is similar to the Prim algorithm, especially the step 2.
-Dijkstra algorithm always selects the one which is out of the set and nearest to the ```start vertex```, while Prim algorithm always selects the one which is also out of the set and nearest to the ```spanning tree```.
+*tips: You will find the Dijkstra algorithm is similar to the Prim algorithm, especially the step 2.
+Dijkstra algorithm always selects the one which is out of the set and nearest to the **start vertex**, while Prim algorithm always selects the one which is also out of the set and nearest to the **spanning tree**.*

+You can find the more detail working process information of the dijkstra algorithm from [here](https://www.cnblogs.com/nigang/p/3658990.html)

 ## Floyd Algorithm

 - intro

-  Floyd Algorithm is to find the shortest between any two nodes.
+  Floyd Algorithm is to find the shortest path between any two nodes.

 - algorithm